Dwight McNeil: Early career

 At age five, he was offered the chance to join the academy at Manchester United, the club he supported as a child.
 He stayed in the United academy until the age of 14 when he started struggling for game time and was subsequently released.

-Within a week of his release, McNeil went on trial at the Burnley Academy.
+Within a week of his release, McNeil went on trial at Burnley's Academy.
 In July 2016, he was rewarded with a two-year scholarship and was a regular member of the under-18 squad and occasionally played for the Development Squad.
 In February 2018, he travelled with the first-team squad for the Premier League match against Swansea City but failed to make the match-day squad.
-On 10 April 2018, following the end of his scholarship, he signed a professional two-year contract with the option of a third year in the club's favour.
+On 10 April 2018, following the end of his scholarship, he signed a professional two-year contract with Burnley with the option of a third year in the club's favour.
 On 13 May 2018, he made his first-team debut in the final match of the 2017–18 season when he replaced Aaron Lennon as a late substitute in the 2–1 home defeat to AFC Bournemouth.
 McNeil scored his first goal for the club in a 2–0 home win against West Ham United on 30 December 2018.
-On 16 October 2020, McNeil signed a new long-term contract at Burnley, keeping him at the club until 2024.
+On 16 October 2020, McNeil signed a new long-term contract, keeping him at the club until 2024.

 Everton

 On 28 July 2022, McNeil signed for Premier League club Everton on a five-year contract.
 Burnley and Everton came to an agreement for a transfer fee reportedly in the region of £20 million, including potential add-ons.
 On 6 August, McNeil made his debut for the club in a 1–0 loss against Chelsea in the Premier League.
 On 1 October 2022, McNeil scored his first goal for Everton in a 2–1 away win over Southampton.
 On 28 September 2024, McNeil scored a brace against Crystal Palace, helping Everton defeat Crystal Palace 2–1 to get the club's first win of the season.
+McNeil was set to make a loan move to Crystal Palace with an agreed £20 million transfer obligation on 1 February 2026; however, the deal collapsed as paperwork was not finalised before the transfer deadline.
+McNeil's partner later took to social media to criticise Crystal Palace and the effect that the failed transfer had on McNeil's mental health.

+Crystal Palace

+On 11 August 2026, McNeil joined Crystal Palace on a four-year contract.
+The deal included Brennan Johnson joining Everton as part of a swap deal.
+On 22 August, McNeil made his debut for the club, starting in a 2–0 defeat against his former club Everton.